 Once again your Tampa Bay Rays have teamed up with the Tampa Bay Times NIE program to create a lineup of free summer reading fun.
 The goals of the Reading with the Rays: Read your way to the ballpark program are to encourage children to read more and to visit the library regularly before they return to school this fall.
 This tabloid publication has quotes from players, parent tips and lots of book lists.
 This year's spokesperson is Evan Longoria.
 For more information about this summer reading program, go to tampabay.com/nie/raysreading.
 Participating counties: Chartlotte, Citrus, Hernando, Hillsborough, Manatee, Pasco, Pinellas, Polk and Sarasota.

 Recycle Pasco!
 (EMS)

 Recycling saves energy and saves the environment.
-Learn about the many recycling facilities, programs and events available to Pasco County residents in Recycle Pasco!, created in partnership with Pasco County Utilities.
+Learn about the many recycling facilities, programs and events available to Pasco County residents and view the winners of the annual Pasco Art of Recycling contest.
+This publication was created in partnership with Pasco County Utilities.

 See.
 Wonder.
 Connect.
 A Journey through the Permanent Collection of the Museum of Fine Arts, St. Petersburg, Fl.
 (MS)